Welcome to The Crown Inn Dial Post

 Local produce, local people.

 The pub is owned and run by husband and wife team Penny and James.
-Penny is a local, born to a Dial Post farming family, and manages the front of house, while James is the chef.
+Penny is a local, born to a Dial Post farming family, and manages the front of the house, while James is the chef.
 The passion for local produce is very much in the couple’s blood, buying locally and also foraging for seasonal ingredients that make up the freshly home-cooked menu, which can be viewed on their website.

 Sunday Lunch at The Crown Inn